cfsengineering/CEASIOMpy/README.md

 ## Usage

+### Test cases

+Theses test cases are there to learn how to use CEASIOMpy.
+You will probably also learn a few things about the CPACS format.
+You can also run these test to check that everything is installed and works as expected as they cover a different possibilities of use of CEASIOMpy.

+- [Test case 1](./test_cases/test_case_1/README.md) : Run a simple existing workflow :heavy_check_mark:
+- [Test case 2](./test_cases/test_case_2/README.md) : Create and run a workflow with the Graphical User Interface :x:
+- [Test case 3](./test_cases/test_case_3/README.md) : Create and run a from a command line :x:
+- [Test case 4](./test_cases/test_case_4/README.md) : Create and run a from a configuration file :x:

 ### Run CEASIOMpy

 - **Run CEASIOMpy with a GUI to build the workflow**

-    If you run CEASIOMpy with the following command, you can build the workflow from the user interface.
+    If you run CEASIOMpy with the following command, you can build the workflow with a graphical user interface.

     ```bash
     ceasiompy_run --gui